Key Largo Snorkeling: A Detailed Guide on Tours, Spots, & More

 Unfortunately, it’s not a simple one size fits all answer.. but I will do my best to give you a good overview of your choices!

 If you’re visiting Key Largo and want to go snorkeling, you really have 3 options: snorkel off the beach, go on a snorkel tour, or rent a boat!
-In the next sections, I break down the average cost of each of these options.
+In the next sections, I break down these options and the average cost of each.

 Pssst: If you’re planning a trip to Key Largo, here are my top recommended hotels in the area!
 You can read my full guide here!